 - A Java JAR API to invoke the license checking Web service programmatically

-- A command-line interface to create the subscription file for users, carry out proxy operations, or issue license checking commands
+- A CLI to create the subscription file for users, carry out proxy operations, or issue license checking commands

 - Revocation and renewal of licenses are performed on the LaaS server and do not require an "install" or "uninstall" on the client machines